-- residing in isolated circumstances;
+- Residing in isolated circumstances

-- having a developmental delay;
+- Having a developmental delay

-- having a disability;
+- Having a disability

-- having emotional and behavioural difficulties;
+- Having emotional and behavioural difficulties

-- being affected by distressing or tragic circumstances.
+- Affected by distressing or tragic circumstances.

-The 1966 Constitution of Botswana, last amended in 2006, does not explicitly refer to the right to education but it contains provisions about the non-discrimination principle, while the 1966 Education Act, amended in 2003, is the main the legal document regulating the education sector.
+The 1966 Constitution of Botswana, last amended in 2006, does not explicitly refer to the right to education but contains provisions about the non-discrimination principle, while the 1966 Education Act, amended in 2003, is the main the legal document regulating the education sector.

-The ETSSP 2015-2020 acknowledges the need to incorporate gender aspects into the sector planning and to implement gender-targeted interventions.
-In particular, it has been reported that pregnancy is one of the main reasons for female students’ dropouts, while truancy leads both girls and boys to not attend school.
-In this context, the back-to-school programme, implemented since 2013, aims to facilitate re-admission of children and youth due to pregnancy and absconding.
+The 2015–20 education and training sector strategic plan acknowledges the need to incorporate gender aspects into the sector planning and to implement gender-targeted interventions.
+In particular, it has been reported that pregnancy is one of the main reasons for female students’ dropouts, while truancy is a main reason why both girls and boys do not attend school.
+In this context, a back-to-school programme, implemented in 2013, aims to facilitate re-admission of children and youth due to pregnancy and absconding.